FPDI FUNDING FACTS:

 Funding is disbursed monthly based on cash flows developed

 Each sub-agreement holder must provide the required activity and financial reports on the prescribed schedule.
 These individual reports are rolled up into a single report and forwarded to the Funder by FPDI.

 Once the funder reviews and accepts the report, funding is released by Funder to FPDI and then FPDI to the SAH

 (Note: only actual expenditures reported are reimbursed.
 The

-advance will be less surplus from the previous quarters).
+advance will be less surplus from the previous month).